 So many women today seem to be learning critical life lessons earlier than I did when I was a young woman, and one of those lessons that took me to long to learn is how to connect with myself.

-She grabbed me with her first line: “Three years ago, I was a woman who was daily disappointed with her body.”
+My talented cousin Susanah Craft once wrote these poignant words in her no-longer-published blog: “Three years ago, I was a woman who was daily disappointed with her body.”

 If I asked you to raise your hand if you, at any time in your life, identified with that statement, I daresay I’d see quite a few raised high, and some of you would be waving them frantically in recognition of this sentiment.
 I still don’t like my body, but in my seventh decade of life, I’m trying to feel more tenderly towards it and take better care of it.
 It is, after all the only one I’m going to get!

 - Pamper yourself with a daily self-care routine (meditation, exercise, walk, dancing).